 (3) Customized Digital Alerts

 My favorite planner to use for family plans is a Big Happy Planner.
 It’s letter sized and completely customizable.
-I use this large printable calendar for our family organization and the monthly layouts for work.
+I use this large, printable calendar for our family organization and the monthly layouts for work.

-PART 1: MASTER CALENDAR
+PART 1: FAMILY ORGANIZATION WITH A MASTER PLANNER

 The first step in getting the whole family organized is to write everything down.
 The most efficient way to do this is with a color-coded monthly calendar.
 This will give you a visual of the whole month with everyone’s schedules laid out.